brampersandon/cucumber-boilerplate/README.md

 Each folder has a `README` file that describes how to get started with Cucumber, install dependencies, and write tests.

 ## I don't like these.
-I want to make better ones?
+I want to make better ones.

 Please do open issues, ask questions, and improve this stuff in any way you like!
 Thanks for reading!